LaravelDaily/laravel-tips/README.md

 //$orders will contain `Illuminate\Support\Collection` with objects `StdClass`.
 ```
 By calling this method, it will fetch the data from the database, but it will not prepare the Model class.
+Keep in mind it is often a good idea to pass an array of fields to the get method, preventing all fields to be fetched from the database.

 ## Models Relations